The Great Sector and Station Debate

 El Paso’s Claim

-El Paso's claim to being the first station in the U.S. Border Patrol is rooted in a naming convention that led to the designation "Station One."
-Starting in 1926, with the enactment of General Order 61, sub-districts within each district were numbered consecutively, beginning with #1.
-If a station was co-located with the sub-district headquarters, it would be designated as "Station #1."
-In El Paso's case, this administrative practice led to the local station being referred to as "Station One."
-Over time, the original rationale behind the name was lost, leading to the misconception that El Paso was the first Border Patrol station.
+El Paso’s claim to being the first Border Patrol station is rooted in a naming convention rather than a chronological fact.
+Beginning in 1926, General Order 61 established a numbering system for sub-districts within each Immigration District, assigning them consecutive numbers starting with #1.
+If a Border Patrol station was co-located with the sub-district headquarters, it was typically designated as “Station #1.”
+In El Paso’s case—part of the 25th Immigration District—this administrative convention led to the local office being called “Station One.”

 Detroit’s Claim